LogSentinel/sentinel-trails-documentation/code-examples.rst

 Code examples
 =============

-Below are some code example for basic SentinelDB functionality:
+Below are some code example for basic SentinelTrails functionality:

 Inserting a single entry
 ***********************